What are the responsibilities and job description for the Behavioral Health Coordinator position at NATIVE HEALTH?

 - Able to manage competing priorities; excellent organizational skills and good time management.

-- Ability to provide professionally written or oral reports and evaluations concerning program activities, accomplishments, goals and objectives.
+- Ability to provide professionally written or oral report and evaluations concerning program activities, accomplishments, goals and objectives.

 - Enhance and promote the core values and mission of NATIVE HEALTH.